What are ‘care leavers’ entitled to in Scotland?

 Age 16 to 19

-If you are a care leaver and are aged between 16 and 19 you are eligible for aftercare, and you should already have a plan for what support and advice you need and who is providing this.
+If you are aged between 16 and 19 your local council should carry out an assessment of your eligible needs and you can work together with your aftercare worker to develop a plan for what support and advice you need and who will provide this.
 This is called a Pathway Plan.

 If you don’t have a Pathway Plan and you need support you should contact your local council.